Skip to content

 Certain strains of probiotic bacteria have demonstrated the ability to break down the biofilm of cohesive G. vaginalis in BV, including Lactobacillus rhamnosus GR-1®, and Lactobacillus reuteri RC-14®.
 A biofilm is a bit like a protective barrier that some pathogens use to protect themselves with.
 The stronger the biofilm, or protective layer around them, the less effective anti-biotic treatment generally is.
 Therefore, any product that helps to breakdown these protective biofilms could be an important component of any treatment protocol.

 In addition to breaking down biofilms, Lactobacillus rhamnosus GR-1®, and Lactobacillus reuteri RC-14®, also improve the health of the vaginal microflora by restoring an acidic pH, producing bacteriocins (which are like natural anti-biotics) and also by taking up space on the vaginal epithelium so that any pathogens are not given the space to grow and flourish.
-Learn more about the research behind Lactobacillus rhamnosus GR-1®, and Lactobacillus reuteri RC-14® on the Probiotics Database.
+Both of these strains can be found in Optibac Probiotics For Women.

 Looking beyond Bacterial Vaginosis, there has also been research in to the potential of probiotic intervention for other STIs, such as HIV.
 A 2008 review of several studies 2, concluded that: